Customer Login

 Hooks: We cannot stress enough that good hooks are always a necessity, especially when fishing for these brutes.
 Gamakatsu or Owner Octopus Bait Hooks are recommended.

-Artificial Baits/Presentations: There are a wide variety of artificial baits and lures available on the market such as jigs, Trout Beads, BNR Tackle Soft Beads, Cleardrift Soft Beads, Wool/Yarn, Cleardrift Colorado BladesPrime Lures Spoons and Blue Fox Vibrax Spinners.
+Artificial Baits/Presentations: There are a wide variety of artificial baits and lures available on the market such as jigs, Trout Beads, BNR Tackle Soft Beads, Cleardrift Soft Beads, Wool/Yarn, Cleardrift Colorado Blades, Prime Lures Spoons and Blue Fox Vibrax Spinners.

 Scents: When fishing for salmon, especially Chinook, scents can play a huge role in determining whether a fish will bite or not.
 Pacific Salmon do not feed once they have entered freshwater to spawn but are very responsive to certain scents which can trigger extra-aggressive bites.
 Scents come in various forms such as oil or gel.
 Anchovy, Herring, Bloody Tuna, and Shrimp/Krill scent are some proven winners.

 While not the most common way to fish for Chinook, it has proven to be deadly in some scenarios.
 This method is best applied in stagnant to slow moving water with a good amount of depth (4ft or deeper).
 Spinners and spoons are your go-to lures.
-A good general rule of thumb when lure fishing for Chinook is to make sure you have a consistently slow retrieve, that is quite close to the bottom.
+A good general rule of thumb when lure fishing for Chinook is to make sure you have a consistently slow retrieve that is quite close to the bottom.

 Rods: 8’6″ to 10’6″ Medium Heavy (casting or spinning).
 See the Luhr Jensen Legacy Twitching Jig spinning rod or Trophy XL 600 Series baitcasting rod.

 Reels: Casting/levelwind or spinning adequate to hold at least 100yds of line with good quality and a strong drag system are recommended.
 See the Abu Garcia C3 Classic or the Shimano Calcutta B baitcasting reels.
-For spinning reels check out the Daiwa Tatula LT and the Penn Battle II.
+For spinning reels check out the Daiwa Tatula LT and the Penn Battle III.

 Mainline: Bright Monofilament 17-20lb test, or braided line 30-40lb test.